 From this point

-.env will be automatically encrypted before being pushed to the repository, to unlock it in different machines, you just need to run
+.env will be automatically encrypted before being pushed to the repository.
+To unlock it in different machines, we need to run

-git-crypt unlock referring the secret key that you've just exported, in my case
+git-crypt unlock referring the secret key that we have just exported, in my case

 git-crypt unlock /lab/security/git-crypt-key

-If you have the intention to unlock this files somewhere else, you need to have access to this key there too, the process is just the same, unlock the files with the same command above.
+If the intention is to unlock this files somewhere else, is necessary to have access to this key from this other place too, the process is the same, unlock the files with the same command above.

 Setting up a Trevis.ci account

-At this point, you probably have something like that on your GitHub.
-The next step is to build your images and publish them automatically when you update your repository.
+At this point, we probably have something like that on your GitHub.
+The next step is to build images and publish them automatically when updating the repository.

-Using your GitHub account, Sign Up to Trevis.ci and enable the integration for this repo.
+Using a GitHub account, Sign Up to Trevis.ci and enable the integration for this repo.

 Setting up the .travis.yml file

-To tell Travis what to do, you need a
+To tell Travis what to do, we need a

-.travis file on your repository, you can learn about it here to create one that works for you.
+.travis file at the repository root, to learn about it here to create one that works for you.
 Mine looks like that:

 sudo: required services: - docker script: # setup QEMU - docker run --rm --privileged multiarch/qemu-user-static:register --reset # build images - docker build -t ddns:$DOCKER_TAG -f Dockerfile.$DOCKER_ARCH . # push images - docker login -u="$DOCKER_HUB_LOGIN" -p="$DOCKER_HUB_PASSWORD" - docker tag ddns:$DOCKER_TAG allandequeiroz/cloudflare-ddns:$DOCKER_TAG - docker push allandequeiroz/cloudflare-ddns:$DOCKER_TAG - > if [ "$LATEST" == "true" ]; then docker tag ddns:$DOCKER_TAG allandequeiroz/cloudflare-ddns:latest docker push allandequeiroz/cloudflare-ddns:latest fi env: matrix: - DOCKER_TAG=arm DOCKER_ARCH=arm LATEST=true - DOCKER_TAG=amd64 DOCKER_ARCH=amd64

-Since I'm using Raspberry Pi and Rock64 I need to build images for
+The environment uses a Raspberry Pi and Rock64, so is necessary to build images for

 You can ask